Taringa aivica

-Taringa aivica is a species of sea slug, a dorid nudibranch, shell-less marine gastropod mollusks in the family Discodorididae.
+Taringa aivica is a species of sea slug, a dorid nudibranch, shell-less marine gastropod mollusc in the family Discodorididae.

 Distribution

 This species was described from Fort Kobbe Beach, Panama, 8.8945°N 79.5811°W, Pacific Ocean.
 It has been reported from Bahía de Banderas, Mexico and from the Palos Verdes peninsula in Los Angeles County to Bahía Tortugas, Baja California and the Sonoran coast of the Gulf of California.